Hermosillo: Parks and recreation

 The Regional Museum was opened in 1960 with only one small hall, which exhibited archeological finds from the region.
 Today, there are two large halls, one dedicated to anthropology and the other to history.
 The anthropology hall displays archeological finds such as tools, utensils, textiles, stone objects and more from both the pre-Hispanic and colonial periods.
 The second focuses on the colonial period and contains items such as documents, maps, tools, coins and more.

 The Museo de Sonora (Museum of Sonora) is housed in a building that originally functioned as a prison.
 It was completed in 1907 and built by the mostly indigenous prisoners themselves.
 The prison closed in 1979.
 In the 1980s, the building was reconditioned, reopening as the current museum in 1985.
 This museum has eighteen rooms covering various aspects of the state including its paleontology, history, archeology and ethnography.
 It has also conserved some of the cells of the original prison.
-Some of its more important items in the collection include a serpent's head from the Teotihuacan period, a collection of coins from the 16th century and various antique weapons.
+Some of the most important items in the collection include a serpent's head from the Teotihuacan period, a collection of coins from the 16th century and various antique weapons.

 The Museo de Culturas Populares e Indígenas de Sonora (Museum of Popular and Indigenous Cultures of Sonora) was the former residence of Dr. Alberto Hoeffer.
 It was constructed in 1904 and restored in 1997, conserving its original French-inspired style.
 Today, it houses a museum mostly dedicated to the indigenous cultures of the state, including crafts, clothing, customs and ways of life.

-The Plaza Hidalgo area of the city was a very fashionable area during the first half of the 20th century when a number of the wealthy and influential of the city built homes here.
+The Plaza Hidalgo area of the city was a very fashionable area during the first half of the 20th century when a number of the wealthy and influential of the city built homes there.
 Today, many of these constructions now house institutions such as the Instituto Sonorense de Cultura, the Colegio de Sonora, Radio Sonora, the Colegio Library and the Colegio de Notarios.
 Each weekend, the plaza becomes a cultural center, hosting various activities and events such as concerts, exhibitions, theatrical works and more.

 The Cerro de la Campana mountain is one of the symbols of Hermosillo.
 Its summit is 350 m above the valley floor and contains a lookout called El Caracol, which was inaugurated in 1909.
 There are two theories as to the origin of the mountain's name.
 One states that it is from a peculiar metallic sound that is made when the mountain's rocks fall against each other.
 The other is based on the bell-like shape of the elevation.